 What then of the real age of humanity and the duration of the Palaeolithic epoch?
 To answer this question, we must collate the evidence of several disciplines: Above all, it seems to me that, in this regard, the evidence of DNA and language cannot be ignored.

 Even a brief look at the history of language is enough to convince that Heinsohn’s conclusions are wrong, and wrong to a dramatic degree.
 The language from which most modern European dialects evolved is popularly known as Indo-European, or Old Indo-European.
 The great linguistic groups already attested in antiquity, such as Celtic, Germanic, Italic, Greek, etc, all evolved from the parent Indo-European several centuries before the start of recorded history.
 This is evident from the fact that the earliest Greek inscriptions, which even Heinsohn would place around 700 or 650 B.C., are clearly written in a well-developed Greek language very different from the other contemporary Indo-European tongues of Europe such as Celtic or Italic.
-The absolutely most recent date at which the original Indo-European dialect could have begun splintering into the historic languages of Europe and the Indian subcontinent must be about 1200 B.C.; in other words, shortly after the time of the Flood catastrophe.
+The absolutely most recent date at which the original Indo-European dialect could have begun splintering into the historic languages of Europe and the Indian subcontinent must be about 1200 or 1300 B.C.

 In recent years, linguists have increasingly been drawn to the conclusion that all of mankind’s languages had a common parent, an archaic language employed by the first human clan before it broke into different groups and spread throughout the planet.
 This conclusion has been strongly suggested by the universal occurrence of a small but important group of words which are not onomatopoeic or otherwise occurring naturally.
 Among these universal words is ‘aqua’, water, and several other familiar terms.
 But to account for the vast differences observed for example between modern English and modern Chinese how many aeons of linguistic evolution are necessary?
 Clearly we are talking in terms of several millennia.